shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-campaign-details.md

 ms.date: 10/28/2023
 ---

-# View campaign details
+# View Campaign details

 The **Campaign Details** screen shows you settings and essential metrics for a specific campaign, informs you of conditions preventing the campaign from serving, provides visualizations of the campaign's performance and delivery, offers quick access to the campaign's associated creatives, and more.

 > [!IMPORTANT]
 > **Automatic archiving of objects:** Campaigns that have not served or been edited in more than 180 days and that are not scheduled to serve in the future are automatically archived.
 If a campaign is in the "archived" state, it cannot spend or be edited.
 However, it can still be copied, deleted or used in reports (or exported for use in an external reporting tool).
 In addition, once an object is archived, any child objects it may own (e.g., **Insertion Order** \> **Line Item** \> **Campaign**) will also be archived and no additional child objects may be created beneath the archived parent object.
 For details, see [Automatic Archiving of Buy-Side Objects](automatic-archiving-of-buy-side-objects.md).

-## Getting to the campaign details screen
+## Getting to the Campaign Details screen

-## From the campaigns screen
+## From the Campaigns screen

 On the **Campaigns** screen, hover over the row of the campaign for which you want to view details.
 Click the graph button that appears.

-## From the line item details screen
+## From the Line Item Details screen

 From the **Line Item Details** screen, expand the **Campaigns** section to view the list of campaigns under that line item.
 Hover over the row of the campaign for which you want to view details.
 Click the graph button that appears.